-The income tax laws provide special breaks for homeowners.
+The income tax code provides special breaks for homeowners.
 These breaks are in the form of tax deductions for mortgage interest and property taxes and preferential treatment of gains when the home is sold.
 As always, you may want to consult with your tax advisor to get a complete understanding of how tax laws may apply to your situation.

 Benefits from deductions

 Many taxpayers find that the interest on their mortgage and the annual property taxes they pay are large enough to enable them to itemize their deductions instead of using what is commonly referred to as the "standard deduction."
-The "standard deduction" for single filers on their 2018 tax returns is $6,500 and $13,000 for joint filers.
-For many homeowners, their interest and property taxes exceed those amounts.
+However, beginning in 2018, the deductions for some mortgage interest and state and local taxes are limited.
+The "standard deduction" for single filers on their 2018 tax returns is $12,000 and $24,000 for joint filers.
+For many homeowners, the deductions allowed for their interest and property taxes exceed those amounts.